forwardemail/forwardemail.net/app/views/faq/index.md

 Email relies on the [SMTP protocol](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
 This protocol consists of commands sent to a server (running most commonly on port 25).
 There is an initial connection, then the sender indicates who the mail is from ("MAIL FROM"), followed by where it's going to ("RCPT TO"), and finally the headers and the body of the email itself ("DATA").
 The flow of our email forwarding system is described relative to each SMTP protocol command below:

 * Initial Connection (no command name, e.g. `telnet example.com 25`) - This is the initial connection.
-We will rate limit senders that are not on the whitelist (see the section on [Rate Limiting](#do-you-have-rate-limiting) and [Whitelisting](#do-you-have-a-whitelist) for more information).
-We also check senders that aren't whitelisted against our [Blacklist](#do-you-have-a-blacklist).
+We check senders that aren't whitelisted against our [Blacklist](#do-you-have-a-blacklist).
 Finally, if a sender is not whitelisted, then we check to see if they have been [greylisted](#do-you-have-a-greylist).

 * `HELO` - This indicates a greeting to identify the sender's FQDN, IP address, or mail handler name.
 This value can be spoofed, so we do not rely on this data and instead use the reverse hostname lookup of the connection's IP address.

 * `MAIL FROM` - This indicates the envelope mail from address of the email.
 If a value is entered, it must be a valid RFC 5322 email address.
 Empty values are permitted.
 We [check for backscatter](#how-do-you-protect-against-backscatter) here, and we also check the MAIL FROM against our [Blacklist](#do-you-have-a-blacklist).
+We finally check senders that are not on the whitelist for rate limiting (see the section on [Rate Limiting](#do-you-have-rate-limiting) and [Whitelisting](#do-you-have-a-whitelist) for more information).

 * `RCPT TO` - This indicates the recipient(s) of the email.
 These must be valid RFC 5322 email addresses.
 We only permit up to 100 envelope recipients per message (this is different than the "To" header from an email).
 We also check for a valid [Sender Rewriting Scheme](https://en.wikipedia.org/wiki/Sender_Rewriting_Scheme) ("SRS") address here to protect against spoofing with our SRS domain name.
 Recipients provided that contain a "no-reply" address will receive a 553 error.
 See the [complete list of "no-reply" addresses below](#what-are-no-reply-addresses).
 We also check the recipient against our [Blacklist](#do-you-have-a-blacklist).